Amsterdam/design-system/.github/pull_request_template.md

 # Describe the pull request

 Thank you for contributing to the project!
-Please take some time to fill out this template, to help us quickly and smoothly handle your PR.
+Please use this template to help us handle your PR smoothly.

 ## What

-(What changes are being introduced in this PR?)
+(What changes does this PR introduce?)

 ## Why